A-R0n/Hello_World_Poetry/README.md

 ### Why are we using Poetry?
  - Idexx is a company that uses it.
  - In this project, we have many dependencies: keras, tensorflow, opencv-python, sklearn, numpy, pandas, numpy, and matplotlib.
 And as our project grows, so might the number of these dependencies!
-We're also using it because the lock file gives us performance gains.
+ - It gives us performance gains through the use of a lock file.
+ - This tool also allows us to publish our work to PyPI.

  ## How we do get our data?
  - 1) Prereq: Download [miniconda](https://docs.conda.io/projects/miniconda/en/latest/) then create your env >>> `conda env create -f environment.yml`